brownplt/iticse-in-flow-2014/report/sections/feedback.md

 maybe even contradicting reviews, can be a starting point for valuable discussions in class.

+This kind of information can help to train reviewers to not submit "brain dumps" of everything that might possibly be wrong, but to provide valuable but concise reviews.

+Instructors may seek to use meta-reviews to monitor the @IFPR process.
+Given the quicker turn-around times inherent to @IFPR, such monitoring benefits from tool support and structural elements of meta-reviews.
-While summative feedback on review quality may not be very valuable for the reviewer, asking students to rate the reviews they receive on a Likert scale can provide the instructor with insight needed to moderate the overall learning process.
+For example, asking students to rate the reviews they receive on a simple Likert scale makes it easy for an instructor to focus on potentially problematic reviews without undue burden on the students.
+In some @IFPR configurations, software tools that include automatic grading could report partial information on whether student performance improves following the review phase.
+Such information would be most useful for identifying cases in which poor work did not improve, prompting the instructor to check on whether the author had received useful and actionable advice through reviews.

 Meta-reviewing incurs a cost.
 Whether or not meta-reviews are worth that cost depends on the learning goals: